 How Does Water Help a Plant?

 Different types of plants require different amounts of water.
-With outdoor plants, you can’t control the plants getting too much water if your area gets a lot of rain, so you need to make sure that the soil has the proper drainage, because too much water will affect plant growth just as much as too little.
+With outdoor plants, you can’t control the plants getting too much water if your area gets a lot of rain, so you need to make sure the soil has proper drainage.
+Too much water will affect plant growth just as much as too little.

 Entry of Water in a Plant

 How does water travel up a plant?
 The water a plant needs enters through the root system.
 The water then travels up a plant through the stem and into the leaves, flowers or fruit.
-The water travels up a plant through xylem vessels, which are like capillaries, that move the water into the different parts of the plant.
+The water travels up a plant through its xylem vessels, which are like capillaries that move the water into the different parts of the plant.

 What does water do for a plant in other ways?
 It helps the plant maintain the proper temperature as water evaporates.
-When the moisture evaporates from the surface area, it causes the plant to draw more water up through the roots, to replace what was lost, helping to provide a circulatory system.
-This answers the question, how does water travel up a plant.
+When moisture evaporates from the surface area, the plant draws more water up through the roots to replace what was lost, traveling through the plant’s circulatory system.

-Now you know how water affects plant growth and what water does for a plant, it’s easy to remember that keeping your plant properly watered is important to its health and looks.
+Knowing how water affects plant growth and what water does for a plant, it’s easy to remember that keeping your plant properly watered is important to its health and looks.